whisthq/whist/client-applications/desktop/README.md

 ## Packaging for Production

 In order to properly test the application, you need to package the application and the Fractal protocol together into an installer executable for your local platform.
 This will **NOT** publish the application to production, but will only build an identical installer which you can install locally and test from the perspective of a user, before publishing live.
 The installer executable will be in `client-applications/desktop/release` as a `.dmg` (MacOS), `.exe` (Windows) or `.deb` (Linux Ubuntu).
+You need to package for a platform from that platform, for instance you can only package the Windows application from a Windows computer.

 The `build.sh` and `build.bat` scripts automate the process of packaging the Fractal protocol and the application together.
 In order to use them, you **need** to have all the tools needed to build the protocol on your local machine.
 If you've never compiled the protocol before, or are having issues, refer to the protocol repository [here](https://github.com/fractalcomputers/protocol).